 Before the training I wasn’t able to make a cake, but a short time after it begun, I understood that I could.
 When I arrive to home and show my cakes, my family loved them; this was very important for me.
 My kids could see a better, more secure mom.

 Before we had not enough money to afford the Internet, for example.
 Now I can pay for it with my own salary and my kids are happy.
 It’s crazy how we grow up when we feel able and have a salary.
 Now I’m working at the bakery of the Líder Supermarket and I couldn’t be in safer hands.

-Learn more about Chile’s Mas Capaz programme supporting persons with disabilities to access the labour market, especially disabled women and youth.
+Learn more about how Chile’s More Capable Programme is supporting persons with disabilities to access vocational training and the open labour market, especially women and youth.

 I participated in a training course to be a support teacher for children with disabilities in the city of Erbil.
 I was placed in a school and assigned to work with a child with autism.
 I found the behaviour of the child very challenging.
 Hearing about my situation, officials from the Ministry of Education came to visit our school.
 They spoke for a long time with me, the family, and the school leadership about the rights of this child.
 They also came to the classroom, gave practical advice, and promised follow-up visits and support.
 Realising the importance of my job, I persevered.